Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 **A developmental model of language, literacy, and signed-language writing**

-This paper is the opening model paper of *Sutton SignWriting Language and Literacy Research*.
+This paper carries the opening model claim for *Sutton SignWriting Language and Literacy Research*: signed-language writing should be studied through distinct pathways for language input, language output, literacy input, and literacy output.

-It grows out of the public foundations argument in *Language Without Sound*, but it does not replace that piece.

-The purpose here is narrower and more research-facing.

-It aims to do several things clearly:

-- distinguish language development from literacy development
-- define the four pathway model explicitly
-- clarify why accessible input and expressive output matter developmentally
-- explain literacy as durable symbolic pathway layering rather than primary language creation
-- state why signed-language writing opens a real research space

-It is more explicit, more model-forward, and more evidence-disciplined than *Language Without Sound*.

-It does not try to be the public front door, the evidence brief, or the infrastructure case all at once.

-The intended relation is:

-- *Language Without Sound* as the public conceptual opening
-- *The Four Language Pathways* as the first research-facing model paper
+The model separates language development from literacy development.
+It treats accessible input and expressive output as developmental necessities, and it treats literacy as a durable symbolic layer that can be added after language begins.

+For signed languages, the research question is not only whether signing is language.
+It is what changes when a signed language also has durable readable and writable text.

+This paper turns the public foundations argument in *Language Without Sound* into a research-facing model.
+It defines the four pathways, explains why the distinctions matter, and identifies the research space opened by signed-language writing.

 ## Terminology note